by John Ellis

 Interacting with Dr. Ward’s article (in fact, I’ll use it as a template), I’m going to defend my claim that I am a fundamentalist.
 I will conclude with an explanation for why I believe that more of my conservative evangelical brothers and sisters in Christ should embrace the label and why traditional fundamentalists should welcome us with open arms as brothers and sisters in Christ and co-laborers for the gospel of Jesus Christ.
 King Jesus told us that “all people will know that [we] are [his] disciples, if [we] have love for one another (John 13:35).”

 One note – if you haven’t already done so, I encourage you to read Dr. Ward’s article, which, in the total, is edifying, encouraging, and even convicting (I’ve linked to it above, but am linking to it again here).
 Tipping my hand somewhat, so to speak, my aim with this article isn’t to critique much less criticize Dr. Ward.
-Obviously, even though not my objective, I will express a few minor points of disagreement, but, for the most part, I agree with Dr. Ward’s article.
+Even though it’s not my objective, I will express a few minor points of disagreement, but, for the most part, I agree with Dr. Ward’s article.
 My aim is to convince fundamentalists as well of my fellow conservative evangelicals of my agreement as well as the need to desire and pursue unity for the sake of the gospel.

 Honoring My Father(s) and Mother(s)